 How your Client Feels when you don’t Follow up

-As part of my summer break a few years ago, I attended a small festival where I had a healing session that was very nurturing and left me eager to do more work with the healer – but she didn’t have a good follow up process, and so 3 weeks later I still hadn’t booked anything.
+As part of my summer break a few years ago, I attended a small festival where I had a healing session that left me eager to do more work with the healer – but she didn’t have a good follow-up process, and so 3 weeks later I still hadn’t booked anything.

-I hear clients of mine talk all the time about how uncomfortable they feel when it comes to “following up” with potential clients – but are often unaware of how this can leave the client feeling.
+I hear clients of mine talk all the time about how uncomfortable they feel when it comes to “following up” with potential clients – but are often unaware of how this doesn’t serve the client, and even how it can leave the client feeling.

 I’m sure you will see how you can apply some of this to your own business.